drblaui/Dynamic-Name-System/overview.md

 ## What doesn't work
 It is quite possible, that Nameservers deliver an error, when they shouldn't, because our suffix matching has a little error margin.

-Results will only be cached if we have a successful query.
-We do not know what causes this

 The proxy (and thus all dns.srv.* keys) are not implemented at all, mainly because we didn't really find the right way to access this problem, so we left it out.